Click here to download the EQUITY, DIVERSITY AND INCLUSION UPDATE: REPORT ON ANTI-RACISM INITIATIVES - July 2021

 We know that the labour unions and collectives – International Alliance of Theatrical Stage Employees, Canadian Actors’ Equity Association, Associated Designers of Canada and the Toronto Musicians’ Association– value equity, diversity and inclusion.
 We have started discussions with the unions and collectives to reinforce our commitments and ensure our collective agreements uphold these shared values.

 In an effort to heighten awareness about employment opportunities, the Festival has updated the language in its job postings and broadened its recruitment efforts to encourage candidates from equity-seeking groups.
-Salary ranges will be included in all job postings.

 For management staff, EDI objectives have been incorporated into performance goals and assessments.